List of people from New England

-All of the following people were born in New England or spent a significant portion of their life in New England, making them a well-known figure in the region.
+All of the following people were born in New England or spent a significant portion of their life there, making them a well-known figure in the region.
 This includes people who were born in or lived in the U.S. states of Vermont, New Hampshire, Maine, Massachusetts, Connecticut, and Rhode Island.
 Some of them, like Robert Frost, who was actually born in California, emigrated to New England and are now considered to be icons of the region.
 All of them exemplify some aspect of the region in one way or another.